O'Mega Blake

-O'Mega T. Blake Sr. (born July 9, 2002) is an American college football wide receiver for the Arkansas Razorbacks.
-He previously played for the South Carolina Gamecocks and Charlotte 49ers.
+O'Mega T. Blake Sr. (born July 9, 2002) is an American former college football wide receiver.
+He played for the South Carolina Gamecocks, the Charlotte 49ers, and the Arkansas Razorbacks.

 Early life

 Blake attended South Pointe High School in Rock Hill, South Carolina, where he played wide receiver, quarterback and cornerback.
 As a senior, he passed 381 yards, ran for 182 and had 709 yards on 50 receptions.
 Blake committed to the University of South Carolina to play college football.

 College career

 In his first two years at South Carolina, Blake played in four games and had one reception for one yard.
 As a redshirt sophomore in 2023, he played in 12 games with four starts and had 19 receptions for 250 yards and two touchdowns.
-After the season, he transferred to the University of Charlotte.
+After the season, he transferred to the University of North Carolina at Charlotte.
 In his lone season at Charlotte in 2024, Blake started nine of 12 games, recording 32 receptions for a team-leading 795 yards and nine touchdowns.
 After the season he transferred to the University of Arkansas.
 He opened the season as a starter.